Maikouce/PDFConverterPyQt5/README.md

 # PDFConverterPyQt5

 This repository contains a PyQt5-based application designed to convert PDF files to various formats effortlessly.
 With a user-friendly interface and robust functionality, this tool simplifies the process of handling PDF files.

-Features
+## Features

-Image to PDF
+### Image to PDF

-Supports batch conversion of JPG and PNG images to PDF.
+- Supports batch conversion of JPG and PNG images to PDF.
-Supports sorting images by name or date.
+- Supports sorting images by name or date.
-Offers three output path options: same directory as the images, parent directory of the images, and root output directory.
+- Offers three output path options:
+  - Same directory as the images
+  - Parent directory of the images
+  - Root output directory

-PDF to Image
+### PDF to Image

-Supports batch conversion of PDF files to JPG or PNG images.
+- Supports batch conversion of PDF files to JPG or PNG images.
-Each page of a PDF file is converted into a separate image file.
+- Each page of a PDF file is converted into a separate image file.

-Word to PDF
+### Word to PDF

-Supports batch conversion of DOCX Word files to PDF format.
+- Supports batch conversion of DOCX Word files to PDF format.

-PDF to Word
+### PDF to Word

-Supports batch conversion of PDF files to DOCX Word format.
+- Supports batch conversion of PDF files to DOCX Word format.

 ![1B84)Q5H069%C8Z%Z3SJHTM](https://github.com/user-attachments/assets/ce86d5bd-bece-49cd-a169-3ad61aad7045)